rsyncOSX/RsyncUIdocs/content/post/SingleTask.md

 ![](/images/singletask/singletask.png)

-## The buttons:

-The following actions within this view:
+The following actions are possible within this view:

-- `Estimate` - estimate the select task, after estimating the label changes to `Execute`
+- `Estimate` - estimate the selected task, after estimating the label changes to `Execute`
 - `Now` - execute the selected task

+The buttons to right:

 - `View` - after estimaten, view result
 - `Abort` - abort the ongoing task